DmitryBondarenko1/solid-spoon/Console.md

 **To re-assign ANSI colors**

-Select a color in the ANSI menu from the list and specify ANSI color to be assigned to it instead using the menu in the the right-hand pane.
+Select a color in the ANSI menu from the list and specify ANSI color to be assigned in the the right-hand pane.

-Note that along with Console, you set your own colors and fonts for the Debugger and other IntelliJ IDEA components.
+Note that along with Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.

 **Running Console**